alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 Adding caching to your website can heavily speed up its performance.
 However, it also opens your site to caching errors, which can be extra dangerous when you're trying to add errata to a puzzle.

-We decided not to use any caching.
+We tried to avoid caching, but part of our Apache config cached static resources we didn't want to cache, and we were never able to debug how to turn it off.
+That caching made one of our erratas take 5 minutes to propagate to solvers.
+Luckily, the errata was minor.

 Static Conversion